How to Build Credit from 500 to 700

 If you deposit $200, your credit limit becomes $200.
 As the bank's risk is backed by your cash, approval is quite easy.

-Getting a secured credit card is easy but you should know how to use it to build credit.
+Getting a secured credit card is easy but you should know how to use it to build credit

-Use the card for small, everyday purchases (like gas or groceries) and pay the balance off in full every single month.
-Many issuers will review your account after 6 to 12 months of responsible use, return your deposit, and "graduate" you to an unsecured card.
+• Use the card for small, everyday purchases (like gas or groceries) and pay the balance off in full every single month.

 If you want to improve your "Credit Mix" (10% of your score) by adding installment loan history, look into a credit-builder loan.

 In this case, you don't receive the loan money upfront.
 Instead, the lender locks the funds in a savings account while you make fixed monthly payments.
+A secured credit-builder loan is an effective tool for raising a credit score from the Subprime the Prime because it allows you to build a positive payment narrative without the risk of traditional debt.

-They report your on-time payments to the three credit bureaus.
+Lenders report your on-time payments to the three credit bureaus.
 Once the loan term is over, the funds are released to you.
+It is basically a forced savings account that builds credit simultaneously.

 If you have a spouse, parent, or trusted family member with an impeccable credit history, ask if they will add you as an "authorized user" on one of their oldest credit cards.

-Warning: If the primary account holder misses a payment or maxes out the card, that negative data will also tank your credit score.
+• Warning: If the primary account holder misses a payment or maxes out the card, that negative data will also tank your credit score.
 Choose your partner wisely!

 Historically, rent, cell phone bills, and utility payments did nothing to build your credit.